- Monkeypox Virus

 Today, virtually everyone knows of someone who has battled for their life against antibiotic-resistant bacteria.
 Two well-known examples are MRSA and C. difficile.
 They have become almost epidemic.
 It can happen in the blink of an eye, and the life-threatening havoc they wreak knows no bounds.
 Hospitals are no exception.

 At Rhode Island Hospital, Dr. Eleftherios Mylonakis and Dr. Louis B. Rice are collaborating to find a solution to this growing problem.
-Mylonakis is chief of infectious diseases at Rhode Island Hospital and The Miriam Hospital, and the Dean’s Professor of Medical Science at The Warren Alpert Medical School of Brown University.
+Mylonakis is an infectious diseases specialist and the Dean’s Professor of Medical Science at The Warren Alpert Medical School of Brown University.
 Rice is physician-in-chief of medicine at Rhode Island Hospital and The Miriam Hospital, and chairman of medicine and Joukowsky Family Professor of Medicine at Alpert Medical School.

 In this resistant bacteria research project, Mylonakis and his team are looking to find compounds that can weaken or wipe out these resistant bacteria.
 And then Rice and his team will do further testing in his lab to determine why they are effective.